quonic/AutotaskCLI/readme.md

 # AutotaskCLI

-AutoTask SOAP API interface for Powershell
+AutoTaskCLI is a SOAP API interface for Powershell written in C#.

+This is still a work in progress and any help is greatly appreciated.

 ## Features

-* Get Tickets and Tasks
-* Get Notes from Tickets and Tasks
+* Get Tickets
-* Get Resources(users)
-* DSL(Domain Specific Language) for building custom Queries
+* Query builder from object to XML via the AutotaskCLI.QueryXML class
-* Automatic selection of reagion for spcified user account
+* Automatic selection of region for spcified user account

-## Planned Features
+## Planned

-* Add Update and Create functionality for other Entities
-* Add Query functionality for other Entities
-* Get TimeEntries
+* Rewrite everything in C#
+* Get it working under Linux with Powershell Core(Only work under Windows at the moment)

 ## GitPitch PitchMe presentation